programming-notes/active-record-intro-objects-challenge/README.md

 ```
 *Figure 7*.
 Changing the age of a dog, but not updating the database.

 In Figure 7, we retrieve the data for the dog named Jayda.
-We then proceed to update the Jayda's age, increasing it from 3 to 4.
+We then proceed to update Jayda's age, increasing it from 3 to 4.
 However, when we retrieve the data for Jayda from the database a second time, Jayda's age is still 3.

 When we set an object's attributes using setter methods, those changes are only applied to the in-memory Ruby object.
 Those changes are not automatically persisted in the database.